 The Bonds shall initially be issued and held in book-entry form on the books of the central depository system.
 The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the Bonds.
 The Bonds will be issued as fully-registered in the name of Cede & Co.
 (DTC's partnership nominee).
 One fully registered Bond certificate will be issued for the Bonds, in the aggregate principal amount of such issue, and will be deposited with DTC.
 The Building Corporation and the Registrar and Paying Agent may deem and treat the Clearing Agency (Cede & Co.) as the absolute owner and holder of such Bond for all purposes including, without limitation, the receiving of payment of the principal of, premium, if any, and interest on such Bonds, the receiving of notice and the giving of consent.
-Interest payable July 15, 2019, and semiannually thereafter, will be paid by check mailed one business day prior to the interest payment date to the registered owner or by wire transfer on the interest payment date to the registered owner or by wire transfer on the interest payment date to the depository of wire transfer on the interest payment date to the depository shown as the registered owner (Refer to "Book-Entry-Only System" herein).
+Interest payable July 15, 2019, and semiannually thereafter, will be paid by check mailed one business day prior to the interest payment date to the registered owner or by wire transfer on the interest payment date to the depository shown as the registered owner (Refer to "Book-Entry-Only System" herein).